Skip to Main Content

 The appellation's top tier now includes estates at meaningfully different price and prestige points, and understanding where Argiano fits requires some granularity.
 At the very apex sit properties like Biondi-Santi and Casanova di Neri, whose single-vineyard bottlings trade in international collector markets at prices that reflect auction history and critical scores across decades.
 Below that narrow apex, a broader cohort of quality-rated producers competes on a combination of critical recognition, vintage consistency, and estate identity.
 Argiano operates in this second tier, where the Pearl 4 Star Prestige designation from EP Club (2025) signals a wine program that holds up to serious scrutiny without commanding the scarcity premium of the appellation's most tightly allocated labels.

 Visitors approaching the appellation for the first time often anchor on the most famous names, which is reasonable given how concentrated the critical attention has been.
 But the more instructive exercise for anyone genuinely curious about Brunello is to work across multiple subzones, tasting how the southwestern, northern, and southeastern expressions of the same grape differ.
-A visit to Argiano alongside one to L'Enoteca Banfi, which operates from a larger scale and different production logic nearby, gives exactly that kind of comparative grounding.
+A visit to Argiano alongside one to L'Enoteca Banfi, which operates on a larger scale nearby, gives that kind of comparative grounding.
 The grape is constant; the ground and the decisions around it are the variable.

 Planning a Visit to Sant'Angelo in Colle